Duration: 4 years full time

 In this module you will analyse the contemporary politics of the European Union and its institutions, amid the challenges of the triple crisis of economics, migration and Brexit.
 You will learn about the political history of European integration after 1949 and the contemporary theory of European integration.
 The first term will begin with an introduction to the European Union as a political system followed by an overview of the European Union's historical development.
 The second term will focus on contestation of the European Union and the theories that underpin this, in order to explain how the EU developed and the challenges that it faces.
 Topics will include Euroscepticism, party politics, public opinion, Brexit and EU-UK relations, and European Parliament elections.
 The theory sessions comprise of federalism, neo-functionalism, liberal intergovernmentalism and the new institutionalisms.

-You will take one of the following modules in French depending on your language proficiency:
+You will take one or two of the following modules in French depending on your language proficiency:

 In written French, the module builds on techniques acquired in first-year language modules through a particular focus on techniques of analysis, writing and rewriting, in particular on learning to construct arguments and exposés in authentic, accurate and appropriate French.
 Themes studied help as preparation for the year abroad (themes may vary, examples include : Le travail en France, être jeune en France, la contestation sociale).